xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 --http.trusted-origin http://127.0.0.1:8529 --http.trusted-origin https://127.0.0.1:8599
 ```

-This will make the ArangoDB server respond to CORS requests from these origins with an
+This will make the AvocadoDB server respond to CORS requests from these origins with an
 `Access-Control-Allow-Credentials` HTTP header with a value of `true`.
 Web browsers can
-inspect this header and can allow passing ArangoDB web interface credentials (if stored
+inspect this header and can allow passing AvocadoDB web interface credentials (if stored
 in the browser) to the requesting site.
-ArangoDB will not forward or provide any credentials.
+AvocadoDB will not forward or provide any credentials.

 Setting this option is only required if applications on other hosts need to access the
-ArangoDB web interface or other HTTP REST APIs from a web browser with the same credentials
+AvocadoDB web interface or other HTTP REST APIs from a web browser with the same credentials
 that the user has entered when logging into the web interface.
 When a web browser finds
 the `Access-Control-Allow-Credentials` HTTP response header, it may forward the credentials
-entered into the browser for the ArangoDB web interface login to the other site.
+entered into the browser for the AvocadoDB web interface login to the other site.

 This is a potential security issue, so there are no trusted origins by default.
 It may
-be required to set some trusted origins if you're planning to issue AJAX requests to ArangoDB
+be required to set some trusted origins if you're planning to issue AJAX requests to AvocadoDB
-from other sites from the browser, with the credentials entered during the ArangoDB interface
+from other sites from the browser, with the credentials entered during the AvocadoDB interface
 login (i.e. single sign-on).
 If such functionality is not used, the option should not
 be set.